 http-jwt

-Two key sources are supported:
+Two key-source modes are supported:

 This middleware does not check role / scope / permission claims.
 See Validating roles below for a small custom middleware you can drop in alongside it.